josephkenny/airport/README.md

 # airport

-Application that manages an airport and its planes and flights
+Application that manages planes and flights at an airport